iZhenius/KnowledgeNotes/README.md

 ### MessageQueue

-The MessageQueue is a queue that has a list of tasks (messages, runnables) that will be executed in a certain thread.
+The `MessageQueue` is a queue that has a list of tasks (messages, runnables) that will be executed in a certain thread.
-Android maintains a MessageQueue on the main thread.
-It is a low-level class holding the list of messages to be dispatched by a looper.
-Messages are not added directly to a MessageQueue, but rather through handler objects associated with the looper. **There will be only one MessageQueue per thread**.
+Android maintains a `MessageQueue` on the main thread.
+It is a low-level class holding the list of messages to be dispatched by a `Looper`.
+Messages are not added directly to a `MessageQueue`, but rather through handler objects associated with the `Looper`. **There will be only one MessageQueue per thread**.
 The order in the Message list is base on the timestamp.
 The message which has the lowest timestamp will be dispatched first.

 ### Message

-The message defines a message containing a description and arbitrary data object that can be sent to a handler.
+The message defines a message containing a description and arbitrary data object that can be sent to a `Handler`.
 We can simply say that message is something like a bundle that is used for the transfer of data.
 While the constructor of message is public, the best way to get one of these is to call `Message.obtain()` or one of the `Handler.obtainMessage()`